quasarstream/python-ffmpeg-video-streaming/README.md

 ```

 #### 2. From Clouds
-You can open a file from a cloud by passing an instance of a cloud configuration to the `input` method.
+You can open a file from a cloud by passing an instance of the Cloud object to the `input` method.

 ```python
 from ffmpeg_streaming import S3